 Symptoms of OCD

-Recognizing the symptoms of OCD is essential for early identification and intervention.
+Recognising the symptoms of OCD is essential for early identification and intervention.
 Individuals may experience intrusive thoughts, images, or urges that cause significant distress or anxiety, often revolving around themes of contamination, symmetry, or harm.

 In autistic individuals, OCD symptoms may intersect with core features of autism, including rigidity in routines, sensory sensitivities, and difficulties with uncertainty.